DhruvChauhan1306/Selection.h/README.md

     - There are 0 to 255 Different Colors that can be used while selection process.
   <li>getselection()</li>

     - final call to show list with header , options & applied Color.
+(Returns Selected Option's Index)
 </ul>

  An Example Of how to use this header File is stated in file named testprogram.cpp (Nearest file to selection.h)